neat/export

 facade, tests, and static restore entrypoints.

-Typical usage follows two tracks:
+Typical usage follows three tracks:

 - export or import just the population when you only need genome payloads;